A Midsummer Night's Dream (1999 film): Plot

-Meanwhile, an acting troupe prepares a play for the entertainment of the Duke.
-The leader of the actors and the actors, including a weaver named Bottom, and Francis Flute take their rehearsal to the forest.
-The mischievous Puck magically enchants Bottom with the head of an ass and Bottom is then seen by the bewitched Titania.
-Titania woos Bottom in her bower, attended by fairies.
-Oberon tires of the sport and puts all to rights, pairing Lysander back with Hermia and Demetrius with Helena, and reconciling with his own queen, Titania.
+Meanwhile, the acting troupe, preparing the play for the entertainment of the Duke, rehearse in the forest.
+The mischievous Puck magically enchants Bottom with the head of a donkey and he is then seen by the bewitched Titania.
+She woos him in her bower, attended by fairies.

+Upon Oberon's orders, Puck uses the magic potion on the sleeping Demetrius.
+He also falls in love with Helena, leading to a rift between all four that culminates in a mud-wrestling scene.

+Oberon tires of the sport and restores order, pairing Lysander back with Hermia using another flower to undo the spell.
+Demetrius is let be with Helena, and he reconciles with his own queen Titania with the second flower.

+Theseus and Hippolyta's riding party comes across the couples sleeping half-naked in a field.
+As the couples declare their love, Demetrius with Helena and Lysander with Hermia, the Duke and future bride invite the other couples to also wed in their ceremony, much to Egeus' chagrin.

+Bottom also wakes in a field, transformed back into fully human form.
+What happened with the fairy seems a dream.
+However, he is left a gold ring that has a woodland appearance.

-In the final part, Bottom and his troupe of "rude Mechanicals" perform their amateur play, based on the tragedy of Pyramus and Thisbe, before Duke Theseus, his wife Hippolyta, and the court, unintentionally producing a tragedy that turns to be a comedy.
+Bottom and his troupe of "rude mechanicals" perform their amateur play before Duke Theseus, his wife Hippolyta, the other two couples and the court at the wedding celebration, producing a tragedy that unintentionally turns into a comedy.
+As the newlywed couples consummate their marriages, the fairies bless their unions.

-Cast of main characters
+Cast

 Production

-A Midsummer Night's Dream was filmed on location in Lazio and Tuscany, and at Cinecittà Studios, Rome, Italy.
-The action of the play was transported from Athens, Greece, to a fictional Monte Athena, located in the Tuscan region of Italy, although all textual mentions of Athens were retained.
+A Midsummer Night's Dream was shot at Cinecittà Studios in Rome, as well as in Caprarola and Montepulciano, Italy.
+The action of the play was transported from Athens, Greece, to a fictional Monte Athena, located in the Tuscany region of Italy, although all textual mentions of Athens were retained.

 The film made use of Felix Mendelssohn's incidental music for an 1843 stage production (including the famous Wedding March), alongside operatic works from Giuseppe Verdi, Gaetano Donizetti, Vincenzo Bellini, Gioacchino Rossini and Pietro Mascagni.

+The score also includes a recording of Renée Fleming singing the aria "Casta diva" from Bellini's opera Norma.